chdprimary/javascript-practice/README.md

-    Object.seal(<obj>) - not as harsh as freeze() freeze and seal will improve performance when they are optimized in future will also be useful when writing frameworks / libraries so user cant break your code Object.keys(<obj>) - returns all enumerable props in order a for..in would traverse them
+    Object.seal(<obj>) - not as harsh as freeze() freeze and seal will improve performance when they are optimized in future will also be useful when writing frameworks / libraries so user cant break your code freeze and seal are examples of "object hardening" Object.keys(<obj>) - returns all enumerable props in order a for..in would traverse them
     <arr>.some()
     <arr>.filter(<callback>);